nksaunders/happyplanets/README.md

-# uniform-planets
+# happyplanets
-Uniform fitting of K2 planet parameters.
+Homogeneous Analysis of Parameters with Python: Planets